Liana Vincent

 Liana hopes to help and partner with those walking through all levels of:

-Trauma, self-harm, complicated grief (PTSD, acute stress, abuse, neglect)
+• Trauma, self-harm, complicated grief (PTSD, acute stress, abuse, neglect, sexual abuse)

-Liana leans towards cognitive-behavioral therapy, solutions-focused therapy, and aspects of person-centered, attachment theory, narrative/existential therapy and mindfulness.
-Emotional regulation, problem solving, decision-making skills, mindfulness techniques, coping skills, self-care, communication, conflict-resolution, lament and hope are all areas of research and practice.
+Liana leans towards attachment, narrative, and existential therapy (using Restoration Therapy), incorporating touches of cognitive-behavioral therapy (CBT), solutions-focused therapy, person-centered therapy, and mindfulness.
+Emotional regulation, problem solving, decision-making skills, mindfulness techniques, coping skills, self-care, communication, conflict resolution, lament and hope, childhood trauma, and pornography are all areas of research and practice.
 She is well-equipped to walk through grief.

 Liana presents to parents, college students, young women and families, and other organizations on Anxiety, Mental Health & Media, Emotional Regulation & Coping Skills, Conflict Resolution, Lament & Hope, Grief & the Gospel, Mental Health & the Church, and ACES (Adverse Childhood Experiences) at churches, public schools, and ministries.
 She has taught a Child Lures program (sexual abuse prevention), led a Peer Mediation program (conflict resolution), and led self-esteem, anger management groups, and autism groups.
-She is a member of Fairplay for Kids, which advocates for online safety for children and has testified in Austin for children’s online safety.
+She is a member of Fairplay for Kids and serves as the Texas lead for Distraction Free Schools, both organizations advocate for children's online safety, and she has testified in Austin regarding this issue.

-Liana has been married since 1997 and has two beautiful children on the earth and one in heaven.
+Liana has been married to her very strong husband since 1997 and has two beautiful children on earth and one in heaven.
 She is a native plant gardener, loves historic neighborhoods, and likes to hike and exercise for stress relief.

 One theme that she thinks about consistently is rebuilding: “Your people will rebuild the ancient ruins and will raise up the age-old foundations; you will be called the Repairer of Broken Walls…” (Isaiah 58:12).